Introduction

 Immediate and Long-Term Goals

-One of Booth’s recurring questions for their application essays is centered around how their MBA will “help you achieve your immediate and long-term post-MBA career goals.”
+One of Booth’s recurring questions for their application essays is centred around how their MBA will “help you achieve your immediate and long-term post-MBA career goals.”
 You might have the urge to focus your answer primarily on the specifics of your goals themselves, but this question places just as much emphasis on why Booth is going to be an integral stepping stone for reaching these goals.

-To fully answer this question, it would be a good idea to start by mentioning a specific position that you hope to hold upon graduating from Booth’s MBA program.
+To fully answer this question, it would be a good idea to start by mentioning a specific position you hope to hold upon graduating from Booth’s MBA program.
 This could be as simply put as mentioning a job title, or if there are some organizations that you are eager to work for, this would be the time to reference them.

 From there, you can branch out further and describe your longer-term plan, which could mean mentioning your aspirations for the next 5-10 years.
-When describing this part of your plan, it is crucial to focus on more than just a mere role that you hope to occupy.
+When describing this part of your plan, it is crucial to focus on more than just a mere role you hope to occupy.

 Rather, Booth is interested in knowing what kind of an impact you envision yourself making once you hold the position you hope to have.
 It is also crucial that the goals that you put forth walk a carefully balanced line between ambition and realism.
 Setting overly ambitious goals for yourself will only reflect poorly on you, which is not what you want.